-This post was written by second year Duke MBA student, Jessica Dennis.
-This past summer, Jessica worked for the National Park Service at the Blue Ridge Parkway in Asheville, NC.
-This internship was made possible with the support of CASE’s Summer Internship Fund (learn more about SIF at the bottom of this post).
+This post was written Duke MBA student, Jessica Dennis in October 2014.
+Jessica completed an internship with the National Park Service at the Blue Ridge Parkway in Asheville, NC.
+This internship was made possible with the support of the Summer Internship Fund.

 When I first set foot at Fuqua in July 2013, I had no idea I would be spending the following summer in Asheville, NC working as an intern for the National Park Service (NPS).
 But I’ve learned that business school is the ideal place to take risks, apply yourself, and grow from every experience.

 Before Fuqua, I worked in strategy and operations consulting, often working for Fortune 500 companies all over the U.S. My normal work settings included: the airport, Sheraton hotel rooms, and small unoccupied conference rooms at my client sites.
 For one project, I worked the graveyard shift for four consecutive weeks to support a client during a software implementation.

 When I started looking for a summer internship, at first, I tried to “play it safe” by applying for positions that mirrored my consulting experiences.
 However, one internship posting kept catching my eye every time I scrolled through the never-ending list of summer opportunities: NPS Business Plan Internship (BPI).
 Around application time, I visited the Hawaii Volcanoes National Park and was awestruck by the passion of the park rangers, who delivered the perfect blend of scientific facts and personal preferences for sightseeing, hiking, etc. I “took a risk,” applied, and was delighted to receive the offer to join the ranks of the BPI for the summer.